yizhiwang96/deepvecfont/README.md

 - **The Image Super-resolution dataset**

-This dataset is too huge so I suggest to create it by yourself (more information will be released).
+This dataset is too huge so I suggest to create it by yourself (see the details below about creating your own dataset).

 - **The mean and stdev files** Download links: [Google Drive](https://drive.google.com/drive/folders/1ZDZQIf2LGXmlKKPtkS3l32P77iNAlBqD?usp=sharing)